 For instance, there’s the Sonnets.
 One hundred and fifty of them.
 Like the Psalms.
 Each of the Sonnets has something to say.
 It’s like sticking a shell against your ear.
 One day you hear a symphony.
 The next day it’s a sonata or a nocturne.
 You could read Sonnet 18 everyday for a year and you would get something different for each day.
 Now how many things in life can bring you that much pleasure?

 As an actor, an actress or a scholar, you can build an entire career on one of The Bard’s plays.
 “King Lear” or “A Midsummer Night’s Dream”, “The Tempest” or “Hamlet”, “Othello” or “As You Like It”.
-An actor can play Romeo early in his career, then move on to Hamlet and Macbeth and Richard III and Henry V. This is how Olivier became Olivier.
+An actor can play Romeo early in his career, then move on to Macbeth and Richard III and Henry V. This is how Olivier became Olivier.
 At the end of days, there’s King Lear.
-For a an actress, you’ve got Juliet, Desdemona, Ophelia, Gertrude, or Rosalind, and Prospera and Hamlet.
+For a an actress, you’ve got Juliet, Desdemona, Ophelia, Gertrude, Cleopatra, Rosalind and Prospera.

 Then there’s the villains.
 Shakespeare had some villains that would make the Wicked Witch of the West or Lex Luthor look like a Barbie Doll.
 I am speaking of Iago, Lady Macbeth and Richard III, and Hamlet’s Uncle Claudius.
 Now those were some real villains who put the capital e into Evil.

 And nobody does it better when it comes to a lovable character.
 Falstaff is as unique as Don Quixote and a lot more fun.